-Don't throw out all those empty egg cartons as there are hundreds of uses for them, and here are some of my favorites.
+Don't throw out all those empty egg cartons!
+There are hundreds of uses for them.
+Here are some of my favorites.

 Begin by removing the lid from the egg carton, and poking a hole at the bottom of each cup so there is somewhere for the extra moisture to drain.
 Fill each cup with a little bit of potting soil and one to two seeds.
 Once the seedlings start to sprout and they're about four inches tall you can transfer them to your garden.
 Transferring them is simple, you can either use a spoon to gently lift out each seedling, or just widen the holes at the bottom of the cups and plant them directly into the soil with the carton.

 Egg cartons are perfect for making a cheap bird feeder.
 Remove the lid so you are just left with the base of the carton.
 Half fill each egg cup with bird feed then poke a small hole in each of the four corners.
 Thread string through these holes and tie the carton to a tree branch, then you can sit back and enjoy a symphony of birds in your garden.

 3. Use Egg Cartons for Golf Ball Storage